 An Energy Sustainability Plan (the Energy Plan) was adopted by Council in September 2020 to assist the shire become more sustainable through energy efficiency and the use of renewable energy.
 The Energy Plan created a Revolving Energy Fund (the Fund) to reinvest realised savings into sustainability projects.
 The Fund is an important reserve to replace renewable energy infrastructure as it approaches its end of life and for expansion to other projects to generate further future savings.
-Electricity costs have been indexed by 6% for the 2024/2025 financial year, 4% for 2025/2026 and 2.5% for the remainder of the LTFP, as there is a risk that savings from the energy plan will be needed to improve Council's financial position or fund other works.
+Electricity costs have been indexed by 2% per annum across the remaining 9 years of LTFP as there is a risk that savings from the energy plan will be needed to improve Council's financial position or fund other works.

-A review of the Energy Sustainability Plan will be undertaken within the next 12 month.
+A review of the Energy Sustainability Plan is underway.
 It is proposed that the new plan will include 44 items to improve sustainability, with priority items to be determined predominantly by return on investment.
-Economic development benefits are expected to flow through the reduction of demand from council assets on the current power supply to the shire, which in will available turn be to other users/consumers.
+Economic development benefits are expected to flow through the reduction of demand from council assets on the current power supply to the shire, which in turn will be available to other users/consumers.